 Even though these invitations to speak up may exist, men are only too aware that telling someone about an experience of sexual abuse doesn’t make problems automatically go away.
 It can be useful to make a list of potential costs and benefits of telling someone, both in the short and long term.
 If secrecy has been all you have known, the mere thought of telling can produce anxiety and stop you from accessing appropriate care and support.

-What has prompted you to consider talking about your experiences of sexual abuse or sexual assault now?
+What has prompted you to consider talking about your experiences now?

-What are the potential costs and benefits for you and your relationships, in both the short and long term?
+What are the costs and benefits to your relationships, in both the short and long term?

 A difficulty with secrecy

 Well, it’s just keeping a secret, not letting anybody into your past.
 You’re so frightened basically of what your family might say against you, or scared of reliving the past, that you don’t want to bring it up.
 I had what happened in the back of my mind all of the time, but it felt like if I don’t say anything to anybody, well one day I might just end it.
 And if I went to my grave no one else would ever know what happened to me.

 As the above quote suggests, a particular problem that men who experience child sexual abuse or sexual assault often face is that safety can become wrapped up with secrecy in unhelpful ways.

 At one point, not saying anything could very well have been a matter of life and death.
 You might have been only too aware of the potential consequences of telling.